webinos/webinos-pzh/README.md

 The webinos Personal Zone Hub (PZH) is an online router for webinos-enabled devices, as well as providing authentication between people in different personal zones.

+_**Warning!** webinos is software created as part of a research project.
+It is not appropriate for use on real systems at the moment.
+There are many unimplemented features, including critical security and reliability issues.
+You use it at your own peril._

 ## Web Servers

 The PZH consists of two different web servers: